davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 As with most deployment errors, this message highlights a symptom (a field that your metadata references isn't available), but doesn't provide indicators of _why_ it is not present or how to address it.
 Experience, and internalizing patterns like those we're reviewing here, gives you the tools to interpret this error message as indicating a feature dependency on Account Record Types.

+These dependencies are satisfied via the confusingly-named `orgSettings` key in the scratch org definition file.
+This key allows you to specify default Record Types and Sharing Models in the build org.
 By modifying the build org definition to include

 ```json
   "objectSettings": {